-The Auraria Higher Education Center (AHEC) has a vital interest in maintaining a safe, healthful, and productive campus.
+The Auraria Higher Education Center (AHEC) has a vital interest in maintaining a safe, healthful and productive campus.
 Employees impaired by alcohol or other drugs during work hours may pose safety and health risks to themselves and others.
 Productivity and quality of work are also potentially impacted by such Impairment.
-The purpose of this policy is to address alcohol and drug use by employees of AHEC that potentially impacts the workplace.
+This policy addresses alcohol and drug use by AHEC employees that potentially impacts the workplace.